 COST & SOURCING

 The scraper can be found on numerous online websites including Walmart.
 Most of the online websites were sites for wood working.
 The prices were all very similar at a little under $12 dollars.
 I’m not going to provide a link to one of the website.
-If you’re interested, then do an internet search for: razertip cleaner scraper
+If you’re interested, then do an internet search for: Razertip cleaner scraper

 Razertip does sell the cleaner on their website, but it costs closer to $13 dollars.